Taxco Mexico: Things to Do, Where to Stay + What to Eat

 Two white VW bugs, the taxis of Taxco, Guerrero traverse through the cobblestone streets.
 In the background are white buildings with terracotta roofs.

-This small group tour includes a visit to the incredible Cacahuamilpa Caves on the way to Taxco.
-You’ll have three hours at the caves and about five hours in the pueblo magico of Taxco before returning to Mexico City.
+• Caves and Taxco Tour from Mexico City – This small group tour includes a visit to the incredible Cacahuamilpa Caves on the way to Taxco.
+You’ll have three hours at the caves and about five hours in the pueblo mágico of Taxco before returning to Mexico City.

-This tour from Mexico City makes a quick stop in Cuernavaca since it’s pretty much on the way.
+• Cuernavaca + Pueblo Mágico of Taxco from Mexico City – This Taxco tour from Mexico City makes a quick stop in Cuernavaca since it’s basically on the way.
 You’ll then have free time to explore Taxco before returning to Mexico City.

 Hotel de Cantera Y Plata ($$$) | Luxury boutique hotel with panoramic views, a swimming pool, and jacuzzi